 6 More information on collateral damage and proportionality considerations when acting at the DNS level is available in the Internet and Jurisdiction Policy Network’s publication “Toolkit: DNS Level Action to Address Abuses.”

 imminent harm to end users.
 A registrar is expected to investigate and take action as soon as possible following the registrar’s reasonable attempt to confirm an instance of DNS Abuse.

+What Makes an Action Appropriate

+A registrar is expected to investigate and take appropriate action that is reasonably necessary to mitigate or otherwise disrupt reported DNS Abuse.
+In general, the actions available to a registrar to meet this obligation, where DNS Abuse is confirmed and there is no concern with collateral damage, include: suspending the domain name(s) (i.e. placing the domain name(s) on clientHold status in EPP), cancelling the registration, or transferring the registration to a third party, as well as potentially applying a transfer lock to prevent the registrant from moving the domain to another registrar to resume abusive activities, and applying clientRenewProhibited EPP status to prevent the registration from renewing.
+Additional actions might include suspending or terminating a particular registrant’s account with the registrar, identifying any other domain names that may be registered to the same registrant to determine if other domains under the registrar’s management may also be in use in connection with DNS Abuse and similarly taking action regarding any such additional domain names, and/or conferring with other registrars and/or registry operators to determine if the registrant has engaged in DNS Abuse via other domain names managed through other registrars and collaborating to address the full scope of the DNS Abuse associated with a particular registrant.

 Putting It All Together – Registrar Examples of Compliance

 The examples below illustrate reasonable and prompt mitigation actions taken to stop the Registered Name from being used for DNS Abuse (Scenario One) and to disrupt the course of the DNS Abuse in relation to the Registered Name (Scenario Two).
 These scenarios contain specific factual circumstances.
 Under different circumstances, individual registrars may take different actions and within a different time frame to stop, or otherwise disrupt, individual cases of DNS Abuse.
-In all instances, registrars must be able to demonstrate that any approach taken is compliant with the relevant requirements in Section 3.18 of the RAA.
+In all instances, registrars must be able to demonstrate that any approach taken is compliant with the requirements in Section 3.18 of the RAA.

 Scenario One: A registrar receives a complete and actionable abuse report alleging that a Registered Name sponsored by the registrar is used for phishing.
 The report includes evidence that a URL containing the Registered Name sponsored by the registrar is being sent via email or SMS representing itself as a large bank requesting the recipients unlock their accounts.
 The registrar initiates an investigation considering all relevant information included in the abuse report.
 The registrar's investigation reveals the Registered Name has no publicly available website and only displays a direct URL with what appears to be a login screen for a large bank.
 The same URL is the one being sent via emails or SMS.
 The registrar also considers that the customer is new and the Registered Name was registered five days prior.